-Our screen monitoring software selects screenshots that are likely to be Concerning Screenshots, but if there are none, we will instead display a selection of screenshots that are representative of the user’s device usage under the Other Screenshots section.
+Our screen monitoring software selects screenshots that are likely to be Concerning Screenshots, but if there are none, we will instead display a selection of screenshots that are representative of the member’s device usage under the Other Screenshots section.

 Why are the screenshots so fuzzy?

-Become a Better Accountability Partner
+Become a Better Ally

-Learn how to set up your Accountability relationship for success in our free Accountability Academy.
+Learn how to set up your accountability relationship for success in our free Accountability Academy.